Sign Up Free

 Ethereum's long-term development is organized around six conceptual phases, originally outlined by Vitalik Buterin.
 These are not sequential upgrades but overlapping research and development tracks.
 Each named hard fork (Pectra, Fusaka, Glamsterdam) typically advances multiple phases at once.

-The Merge (complete): Transition from proof-of-work to proof-of-stake.
-Done as of September 2022.
+Transition from proof-of-work to proof-of-stake.
+Complete since September 2022.

 Glamsterdam, Hegota, and the Road to 2027

-The next named upgrade is Glamsterdam (Gloas on consensus, Amsterdam on execution), expected in the first half of 2026.
-Its two confirmed headline features are ePBS (enshrined Proposer-Builder Separation), which addresses MEV centralization, and Block-level Access Lists, which enable more efficient transaction processing.
-These advance the Scourge and Surge phases simultaneously.
+The next named upgrade is Glamsterdam (Gloas on consensus, Amsterdam on execution), targeted for the first half of 2026.
+Its two confirmed headline features are ePBS (enshrined Proposer-Builder Separation), which addresses MEV centralization, and Block-level Access Lists (EIP-7928), which enable parallel transaction execution by pre-declaring which state each transaction will touch.
+Together, these changes could dramatically increase Layer 1 throughput while reducing gas costs.
+According to the Ethereum Foundation's 2026 protocol priorities update, work is organized across three tracks: scaling, improving user experience, and hardening Layer 1.

 Following Glamsterdam, developers have already named the subsequent upgrade Hegota, expected later in 2026.
 Verkle Trees are frequently mentioned as a candidate for inclusion, which would push the Verge phase forward significantly.